-FIFA says UEFA’s proposed handball changes to be assessed
+FIFA tells UEFA proposal to change handball to be assessed

 The change to the law from 2019 determined that an offense was committed if players’ arms were outstretched, in an unnatural position, when hit by a ball.

-“There is no shame in admitting that sometimes decisions that are made for the good do not achieve their objectives and should be reviewed,” Ceferin said in last week’s letter sent to Infantino.
+“There is no shame in admitting that sometimes decisions that are made for the good do not achieve their objectives and should be reviewed,” Ceferin said in last week’s letter to Infantino.

 The configuration of the laws is overseen by the International Football Association Board.
 FIFA controls half of the eight IFAB votes and the English, Scottish, Welsh and Northern Irish associations hold the other four.